-7 terrifying moments when riders’ tack has broken in competition
+10 terrifying moments when riders’ tack has broken in competition

 12 things horsey people say in the office — with translations for non-horsey colleagues

-The rider was representing Mexico North in the second round of a junior showjumping competition last July, when his left rein popped off his ride Coloredo 2’s bit as he jumped through a one-stride combination.
+The rider was representing Mexico North in the second round of a junior showjumping competition, when his left rein popped off his ride Coloredo 2’s bit as he jumped through a one-stride combination.
 He was forced to retire, but the team still captured the gold medal, with the rider’s score from round one among the counting efforts.